Regional Academy

 GEF-8 SCIP Integrated learning sessions

-This segment will connect the Academy to the broader GEF Assembly through joint learning sessions with Integrated Approach Programs, providing an opportunity to share experiences and draw cross-program lessons.
-[LINK]
+This segment will connect the Academy to the broader GEF Assembly through joint learning sessions with Integrated Approach Programs, providing an opportunity to exchange experiences, identify common implementation challenges, and draw cross-program lessons related to integrated urban development, resilience, and sustainability approaches.

 13:00-14:00